 Payments are tax-free as long as neither parent or carer earns more than £50,000 a year.

 Did you know?

-A family with two children can claim £1,700 a year in Child Benefit.
-That’s useful extra income for any family.
+A family with two children can claim more than £1,800 a year in Child Benefit.

-That’s £1,000 a year if you have one child and an extra £700 for subsequent children.
-The current rates are fixed until April 2014.
+That’s more than £1,000 a year if you have one child and an extra £800 for second and further children.

-- if you or your partner earns over £50,000 a year, you will have to pay back some of your Child Benefit in the form of extra Income Tax
+If you or your partner earns over £50,000 a year, you can still claim Child Benefit.
+However, you’ll start to pay back some of it back in extra Income Tax.

-- if you or your partner earns over £60,000 you will have to repay all of your Child Benefit in the form of extra Income Tax
+If either of you earns over £60,000 a year, you’ll have to repay all of your Child Benefit in extra Income Tax.

 How to claim Child Benefit

-Of course you’ll have lots of other things to do and remember in the first few weeks, but it’s worth claiming straight away because your Child Benefit payments can only be backdated three months from the date your application is received.
+It’s worth claiming Child Benefit straight away as your payments can only be backdated three months from the date your application is received.

 Why it’s important to claim Child Benefit